seppeljordan/gitlab-webhooks/README.rst

 * :code:`--port PORT` specifies the port (suprise)
 * :code:`--repository REPO` specifies the name of the pypi where to upload to
+* :code:`--allowed IP [IP ...]` optional argument, list of hosts that are allowed to push events to the server

 Configuration
 =============